marianoguerra/taskr/README.markdown

 on debian based systems (change the package manager of your choice)

-@sudo aptitude install python-sqlalchemy python-simplejson python-werkzeug@
+sudo aptitude install python-sqlalchemy python-simplejson python-werkzeug

 ### clone the repository with the latest code
 git clone git://github.com/marianoguerra/taskr.git